dude1121/obsidian-vault/01 - Notes/CEC s.8.md

 **Note:** "Outlets" can be [[Electrical Receptacle|receptacles]] or [[Light Fixture|lights]].
 In *residential* construction, lights and receptacles *can* be on the same circuit.
 In *commercial*/*industrial* applications, these loads are typically on separate circuits.

 If the connected load is something like lights, the load is known, and so long as the designer does not exceed the ampacity rating of the circuit, more than the maximum number of outlets may be used.

+[^1]:  OESC: EVSEs are to be given a demand factor of 100% *regardless* of how they are connected.